felipead/cassandra-logger/README.md

 Please follow the instructions from the Gradle project [website](http://gradle.org/installation).

-### Building the JAR

-Enter the project root folder and type:

-    gradle jar

-If the compilation is successful, the resulting JAR will be available at `build/libs`.

-### Installing the Trigger
+### Installing the Trigger *Automagically*

 The script [`install-cassandra-trigger.sh`](install-cassandra-trigger.sh) will build and install the trigger on Cassandra *automagically*:

     ./install-cassandra-trigger {CASSANDRA_HOME}

 where `{CASSANDRA_HOME}` is the root of your Cassandra installation.
-This directory needs to be writable by your user.
-Remember that it will not work for versions of Cassandra prior to 2.1.
+This directory needs to be writable by the user.

+*Please notice that the trigger needs to be installed on every node of your cluster.*

+### Installing the Trigger *Manually*

+In case you are deploying to a multi-node clustered environment or need to troubleshoot the installation, you can install the trigger manually.

+1. Build the jar:

+        gradle jar

+2. If compilation is successful, copy the jar from `build/libs` and put it inside Cassandra's triggers folder:

+        cp build/libs/cassandra-logger-snapshot.jar {CASSANDRA_HOME}/conf/triggers

+3. Start Cassandra.
+If it is already running, you can force reloading of the triggers by using:

+        {CASSANDRA_HOME}/bin/nodetool -h localhost reloadtriggers

-If cassandra is already running you should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:
+4. You should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:

         INFO  [...]
-2015-02-26 12:51:09,933 CustomClassLoader.java:87 - Loading new jar /.../apache-cassandra-2.1.3/conf/triggers/cassandra-logger-0.1.jar
+2015-02-26 12:51:09,933 CustomClassLoader.java:87 - Loading new jar /.../apache-cassandra-2.1.3/conf/triggers/cassandra-logger-snapshot.jar

-*Please notice that the trigger needs to be installed on every node of your cluster.*

 ### Create the Schema